Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 In other respects, SBC connection to the Duet and configuration is the same as for the Duet 3 Mainboard 6HC.
 See [SBC Setup for Duet 3](/User_manual/Machine_configuration/SBC_setup).

-When using an attached Raspberry Pi or other SBC the Ethernet interface on the Duet 3 Mini+ is disabled.
+When using an attached Raspberry Pi or other SBC the Ethernet interface on the Duet 3 6XD is disabled.

 ## Connecting External Motor Drivers